pbs-assess/TESA-uncertainty-talk/README.md

 **uncertainty-talk.Rnw** - using hake as a template, simplifying down to give example of making a figure, including images, bullet points and the TOC along the top.

 Looks like these are the beamer defaults, I actually like the moving contents thing along the top (points are clickable) - could move to the bottom and delete the bottom-right stuff and move page numbers to bottom-right.
 Out of time to play with that now - should be easier enough to figure out.

+**edwards-uncertainty.Rnw** - shortening to 20-minute version for Risk workshop in Ottawa, January 2020.